plecos/ctrlc-crossterm/README.md

 # Ctrl-C Handling Rust Application

 This Rust program demonstrates how to handle Ctrl-C (Control + C) key press events using the `crossterm` crate for terminal manipulation and event handling.

-The program runs a loop that waits for the Ctrl-C key press and exits gracefully when it is detected.
+There are two projects:  nonworking and solution.

+The nonworking project demonstrates the use of crate [ctrlc](https://docs.rs/ctrlc/latest/ctrlc/) in combination with crate [crossterm](https://docs.rs/crossterm/latest/crossterm/) , and how ctrlc is not able to intercept CTRL-C.

+The solution project demonstrates that by using just the crate [crossterm](https://docs.rs/crossterm/latest/crossterm/) and a background thread, we can monitor keystrokes and, when CTRL-C is pressed, signal the main thread.

 ## Prerequisites